bootstrapworld/curriculum/lessons/Data-Science/standard-deviation/langs/en-us/slides.md

 - Both unusually low and unusually high values (outliers) *increase* the standard deviation.
 Explain why.

 @teacher{
-- Do we compute standard deviation categorical data or quantitative data?
+- Do we compute standard deviation with categorical data or quantitative data?
 How many columns of data does standard deviation tell us about?
 ** _Standard deviation is a measure that tells us about the spread of a single quantitative column of data._
 - Standard deviation is a measure of @vocab{spread}.
 In your own words, what does @vocab{spread} mean?
 ** _Spread is the extent to which values in a dataset vary, either from one another or from the center._